Upload an App and Provide App Details

-The process for distributing your app begins by uploading your build to the Oculus Dashboard.
+The process for distributing your app begins by uploading your build to Oculus.

-You may upload an app at any time during the development process, however there are some additional things to keep in mind when uploading for store review.
+You may upload an app at any time during the development process, however there are some additional things to keep in mind when uploading for Oculus review.

 For an overview of the app review process, see Lifecycle of an Oculus VR App.

 The first step in the submission process is to create an app in the developer dashboard.
 For more information, see Create an App Page.

 Upload an App Build

 Before you upload an app for review, verify that your build meets the content and technical design requirements set in Designing for Distribution.

 Afterwards, copy or upload your app to the Production channel.
 See Uploading Quest Apps or Uploading Rift Apps for information about how to upload the app packages.

 Provide App Info and Assets